 What they do

-Marine fabricators make aluminium, stainless steel, fabricated metal and other products that are used to build boats and other marine vessels.
+Marine fabricators fabricate aluminium, stainless steel, and other metal stock to build or repair boats and other marine vessels.
 They cut, shape, join and repair the metal components that make up the hulls, frames and other structures of boats.
 These structures may include fuel tanks, boarding ladders and platforms, rails, canopy bows and a range of smaller or specially customised fittings.

 Marine fabricators work in shipyards and slipways, which are often on the waterfront or close to water.
 They may also work in ports or marinas.
 They may work outdoors in various weather conditions.
 Work in boatyard workshops may be dusty, dirty and noisy.
 They may be required to work long hours depending on the demand for their work.
 They may also need to travel to meet clients or material suppliers.